 Ben Charlton is the owner of Air8 Digital marketing agency, and he also runs an online shop, so he gets to road test his digital marketing tricks every day.
 He says the good news is that free stuff works.

 Charlton’s goal with his online shop was to spend nothing on advertising.
 “I’m focused on the free opportunities and haven’t had to spend anything yet to get sales.”
 SEO (search engine optimisation) and content marketing are the two main ways he attracts customers for free.

 If you want to pop up when people search for products like yours on the internet, then you need search engine optimisation (SEO).
 The idea is to make sure that search engines know what sorts of products or services you sell, and where you are.

 Ben recommends that:

-- you claim your Google-my-business account so the search engine knows where you’re based.
-That way you’re more likely to show when locals search for your type of products or services.
+- you claim your Google My Business account so the search engine knows where you’re based – that way you’re more likely to show when locals search for your type of products or services

 When you publish helpful advice or cool stories on social media, other people are likely to share it.
-The positive exposure can be all the marketing your business needs.
+That positive exposure can be all the marketing your business needs.
 Just ask Olivia Park of Olivia Park Coaching.

 Paid digital marketing for small business